Snow and success: FIU Business students capture third place in Vancouver trading competition.

 “To truly learn, you have to go beyond the syllabus, which is why FIU’s ability to foster student organizations such as ours helps us excel in a competitive environment,” Lopez said.
 “The College of Business realizes this.
 As it emphasizes faculty support and extracurricular activities, it is creating an environment for success.”

-Tags: College of Business, FIU, FIU Business, Florida International University.
+Tags: College of Business, FIU, FIU College of Business, Florida International University.
 Nicolas Lopez, Miguel Pando, Phoenician Investment Fund, SFFLL, State Farm Financial Literacy Lab

 Is this your first time here?
 Subscribe to our